- About Us

 By the mid-1980’s, the first “Executive Committee” of scientists at OSLC was formed, comprising Patterson, Reid, Chamberlain, Fagot, Forgatch, and Bouwman, who was promoted to center administrator.
 Chamberlain’s group grew to include Irma August, Becky Higgins, Alison Prescott, J.P.
 Davis, Karla Antoine, Kevin Moore, and others.
 Near the end of the decade, Dishion completed his doctoral work at the UO and received funding from the National Institute on Drug Abuse (NIDA) to study the Adolescent Transitions Program.
 Reid became an active member and later chair of various NIMH grant review committees.
 With these diverse aspects of OSLC now in place, the center was ready to take off.

-Expansion and Specialization: The Past Two Decades
+Expansion and Specialization: Recent Decades

 In 1991, Reid and the other OSLC scientists received a prestigious “prevention intervention research center grant” from NIMH.
 This enabled OSLC scientists to conduct more extensive research and development projects than ever before.
 The first major new project was the development and testing of a school-based intervention, the Linking the Interests of Families and Teachers (LIFT) program.
 LIFT would become the largest study yet at OSLC, with 671 families participating.

-As the number of researchers at OSLC grew, the Executive Committee made the decision to move in the direction of a “satellite model”, where each scientist became more functionally autonomous with respect to administrative procedures.
+As the number of researchers at OSLC grew, the Executive Committee made the decision to move in the direction of a “satellite model,” where each scientist became more functionally autonomous with respect to administrative procedures.
 In turn, project coordinators and administrative support staff became more focused on specific research projects.

 With an increased funding base and more employees came specialization and further segmentation of center activities.
 The OYS continued to be funded, and branched out into several studies, including a study of the romantic relationships of the now young men by Capaldi and a study of the siblings of OYS participants by Bank.
 Forgatch and colleagues, including post-docs Dave DeGarmo and Charles Martinez, conducted intervention studies with single mothers and step families.
 Dishion and colleagues, including Kate Kavanagh and Dave Andrews, extended their research program on the Adolescent Transitions Program from Eugene to the urban area of Portland, Oregon.